If you’ve noticed that your Peace lily leaves have been drooping, there’s a good chance you’re wondering what’s causing it and how to fix it.

 While this is usually nothing to worry about, you can do a few things to prevent a droopy Peace lily in the future.

-- Fertilize your Peace lily during the growing season, during the spring and summer months.
+• Fertilize your Peace lily during the growing season, typically in the spring and summer months.
 Use a balanced, water-soluble fertilizer diluted to half-strength.

-- Avoid sudden changes in the environment.
+• Avoid sudden changes in the environment.
 Peace lilies are sensitive to changes in temperature and light.
-When moving your plant, do so gradually to adjust to its new surroundings.
+When moving your plant, do so gradually to allow it to adjust to its new surroundings.

 Final Thoughts